RAN3D/neighborhood-wrtc/README.md

 <i>Keywords: WebRTC, browser-to-browser communication, overlay network</i>

 Project that aims to ease the WebRTC connection establishment process.
 Among others, it alleviates the need to know which socket produced which offer.
+It also reuses existing connections instead of establishing new ones, when it is possible.
 It aims to be part of network protocols that build overlay networks.
 The API may change to face the need of overlay network protocols.

 Neighborhood-wrtc is built on top of the (who said amazing?)
 [simple-peer](https://github.com/feross/simple-peer) project.